x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-mapi.md

 5. Click **Save** to save your change.

-### Use the Exchange Management Shell to enable or disable MAPI
+### Use Exchange Online PowerShell to enable or disable MAPI

 This example disables MAPI for the mailbox of Ken Sanchez.